Basis of Presentation and Significant Accounting Policies

 Well Stimulation Revenue

-The Company provides well stimulation services based on contractual arrangements, such as term contracts and pricing agreements, or on a spot market basis.
+The Company provides well stimulation services based on contractual arrangements, such as term contracts, exclusivity agreements and pricing agreements, or on a spot market basis.
+Jobs for these services are typically short term in nature, lasting anywhere from a few hours to multiple days.
 Revenue is recognized and customers invoiced upon the completion of each job, which can consist of one or more stimulation stages.

 The Company also generates revenues from chemicals and proppants that are consumed while performing well stimulation services.